 Shutdown Maintenance is focused on improving plant operations and efficiency.
 Benefits of planned shutdown maintenance include

 - Downtime Reduction: When executed effectively, Shutdown Maintenance can improve the availability and uptime of individual equipment, thereby increasing the overall plant availability, throughput and Overall Equipment Effectiveness (OEE).

 - Increase in Operational Efficiency: Plant efficiency improves significantly as bottlenecks, performance degradations and deficiencies have been addressed.
-Increased performance of individual equipment means lower energy costs, overall improvement of plant efficiency and operations.
+Increased performance of individual equipment means lower energy costs, and overall improvement of plant efficiency and operations.

-- Enhanced Asset Life: Shutdown maintenance brings in structured approach to planned preventive maintenance that is executed on the related equipment in a systematic and structured manner.
+- Enhanced Asset Life: Shutdown maintenance brings in a structured approach to planned preventive maintenance that is executed on the related equipment in a systematic and structured manner.
 It not only improves the equipment performance but also its useful life.
 Thus it extends asset life and avoids high equipment replacement costs.

 - Improves Return on investment: Increase in asset availability and equipment reliability improves the plant performance, utilization and throughput.
 Deficiency resolution ensures loss avoidance, energy savings, better production output and waste reduction.
-All of these contributes directly to revenue, return on investment and plant profitability.
+All of these contribute directly to revenue, return on investment and plant profitability.